zerkz/JiraJockey/README.md

   * url (with QS) to object translator

 * Home
- * add home page to list open PR's, and tickets assigned to you in the sprint
+ * add home page to list open PR's, and tickets assigned to you in the sprint. possibly using the [Github API] (https://developer.github.com/v3/pulls/)

 * Jira
  * shade tickets with 'is blocked by' attribute